mchorse/blockbuster/MANUAL.md

 cameras using "[" and "]" keys, you can rebind those keys in the Settings -> Controls menu.

-Also, if the camera is attached to the *director block*, during scene's playback, all attached cameras to current scene will be hidden, and will appear as soon as *director block* will stop playing the scene.
+Also, if the camera is attached to the *director block*, during the scene's playback, all attached cameras to current scene will be hidden, and will appear as soon as *director block* will stop playing the scene.